Sengkey/Qantas-hotel-frontend-test/README.md

 In this exercise, I placed `Dropdown` and `Rating` components in the **atoms** directory, `Header` and `TallyTable` components in the **molecules** directory.

 ## [Styling](#markdown-styling) [^](#markdown-header)
 I added SASS library to improve styling experience.
 I also used the React [module styling feature](https://create-react-app.dev/docs/adding-a-css-modules-stylesheet).
-It is taking advantage of the unique random string classname for each component taking advantage of React component-based approach as per Qantas holidays page.
+It is taking advantage of the unique random string class name for each component, taking advantage of the React component-based approach as per Qantas Holidays live page.

 ## [Price sorting](#markdown-price-sorting) [^](#markdown-header)
 For the price sorting functionality, I used an external library called [lodash/orderBy](https://lodash.com/docs/4.17.15#orderBy) to perform nested object values comparison.